 Personally, I used to think the Splice was the most upmarket ice-cream out because my mum would always have one.
 A flavour combination that could so easily be a disaster, instead, is a triumph.

 Jessica agrees, “my family are obsessed with Splices, pine-lime was the best flavour around.”

-Billie’s not having a bar of it “rainbow paddlepops any day of the week!”
+Esther's not having a bar of it “rainbow paddlepops any day of the week!”

 ‘Always leave one half in the packet’ should really have been the slogan.

 These crisp chocolate covered ice-cream treats needed to be eaten at the speed of light, before your hot little hands caused all sorts of chaos.
 My grandad used to always have a stock of these in the freezer, and I was always allowed to have one, there were no misconceptions as to why I was always eager to stay over.